What is the current situation?

 For additional advice on steps to avoid being bitten by mosquitoes see the Mosquitoes are a Health Hazard Factsheet.

-For advice reducing the risk of sexual transmission of Zika virus during and following travel in affected countries see the NSW Health Zika virus factsheet and the Australian Department of Health Interim recommendations for reducing the risk of sexual transmission of Zika virus .
+For advice reducing the risk of sexual transmission of Zika virus during and following travel in affected countries see the NSW Health Zika virus factsheet and the Commonwealth Department of Health Interim recommendations for reducing the risk of sexual transmission of Zika virus .

 Will Zika virus spread in NSW?